dmbarbour/glas/docs/GlasDesign.md

 Linear types can potentially support in-place updates, reducing garbage collection.

-But I think this is better to explore after the Glas system is more mature.
+But I think this is better to explore after the glas system is more mature.
 Binary trees provide a simple foundation, while acceleration and, later, full data abstraction for applications provides an effective means to escape the limits of this foundation.

 ### Object Oriented Programming

 Glas program model isn't designed to support OOP, and I don't intend to encourage OOP.
 However, as a thought experiment:

-One option is to model objects as communicating Glas processes.
+One option is to model objects as communicating glas processes.
 In each step, a process can send and receive some messages.
-This design keeps code separate from data in the Glas program layer, and simplifies live coding.
+This design keeps code separate from data in the glas program layer, and simplifies live coding.
 However, all method calls become asynchronous, similar to actors model.
 It is feasible to reify each method call as a new session or subchannel between objects.

 An alternative is to model and accelerate virtual machines that host a collection of objects.
 The virtual machine state would use an optimized internal representation associated with JIT-compiled code.
 If carefully designed, we could also support migration of volumes of objects, i.e. composing and decomposing the collection based on regions.